MohamedOsamaAbdellah/Landing_Page/README.md

 ## How To Use

-It's so simple , just click on any nav item you want to watch its corresponding section and the viewport will smoothly scrolling to the your section.
+It's so simple 🤩🤩 , just click on any nav item you want to watch its corresponding section and the viewport will smoothly scrolling to the your section 😎😎.